dequelabs/axe-core/doc/issue_impact.md

 # Issue Impacts

-axe-core assigns an impact according to our assessment of the likely impact of an issue on a user with a disability that would be affected by this issue.
+Axe-core assigns an impact according to our assessment of the likely impact of an issue on a user with a disability that would be affected by this issue.

 In any given context the actual impact for the user could be lower and in some instances, it could be higher.